Syphilis is a sexually acquired infection caused by a bacteria-like spirochete Treponema pallidum.

 Syphilis can be transmitted between partners during sexual intercourse and from an infected pregnant woman across the placenta to a developing baby.

-Infection during pregnancy usually results in miscarriage, stillbirth or a congenitally infected baby.
+Infection during pregnancy may result in miscarriage, stillbirth or a congenitally infected baby.
 Maternal infection is detectable and treatable which prevents transmission to the baby.

 For symptoms and general information on syphilis, visit NHS.UK.